audiebayes/Proyecto-CD/README.md

 99	No answer*

--ppltrst: Most people can be trusted or you can't be too careful Value	Category
+- ppltrst: Most people can be trusted or you can't be too careful Value	Category
 0	You can't be too careful
 1	1